THE UNIVERSITY OF AKRON

-Recent Fulbright Scholars from The University of Akron
+Recent Fulbright Scholars

 Jessica, a Lisle M. Buckingham Scholar and an Honors College student at the University of Akron, graduated Suma cum Laude in December 2009 with Bachelor’s degrees in Accounting, International Business, and Spanish.
 She greatly values her UA undergraduate experience as an honors student because it gave her access to unlimited opportunities to explore her diverse interests.
 Early in her undergraduate career, she became passionate about traveling the world in pursuit of diverse learning experiences and opportunities for cross-cultural collaboration and was able to take advantage of various global work and study opportunities.
 She spent a summer working on a U.S. military base in Spain, a semester abroad exploring Latin-American culture and perfecting her Spanish skills in Mexico, Peru, and Argentina, and another semester in South Korea as a participant in a global village exchange program.
 In addition to these formal experiences, she was able to spend time traveling and backpacking her way throughout parts of Europe, Asia, Africa, and Latin America so that by the age of 25, she had already set foot in 22 countries, spanning five continents around the world.